hmassa48/CapSearchProject2/README.md

 To run this model on your own system use: python tuneChest.py To run this model on Euler use: sbatch slurm_chestTune.sh

 After the top models have been found, this work took the parameters from the best architecture found from the HyperUNet and used them in the script that runs the U-Net model.
 In other words, I changed the parameters within the custom U-Net of trainLungUNet.py script and re-ran the trainLungUNet.py script.

+** The Lung Dataset is the dataset with enough images able to be loaded into GitHub for a toy dataset for a full training and tuning.
+Due to GPU dependencies, the Hyper Class throws an eager tensor error when the dataset is too large and being trained on a GPU for an unspecified number of epochs.
+For this, I have added in a solution I used in the project when this came up.
+I had to build in the class into the actual run file and not collect it from elsewhere.
+It is an odd dependency error others online have mentioned.
+Since it happens randomly and the keras-tuner team has put up a post saying they are working on fixing it, I have set up the main code as the HyperBasicUNet class.
+But due to the fact that it might break during tuning, I have added the chestTune2.py which builds it within the class.

 ### LGG Brain MR Segmentation U-Net